 Discipline: Interdisciplinary, Visual Arts, Writing

 Lee Edward Fodi is a children's author, illustrator and educator who specializes in workshops for elementary-aged audiences.
 He has worked as an artist and/or writer in residence at numerous schools in Canada, the United States, Korea, and Thailand.
 He routinely works as an art therapy teacher for at-risk teens and is a co-founder of The Creative Writing for Children Society (CWC), a not-for-profit program that was started to help immigrant and first-generation Canadians write their own books.
 Lee is extremely proud of the work he does with students, helping kids from a range of cultural and socioeconomic backgrounds to tap into their creativity.
 As an illustrator, he brings a very visual approach to the craft of writing while, as a writer, he brings the power of stories to illustration and prop-building.
 He graduated from the University of British Columbia and has a degree in English Literature and a diploma in Fine Arts.
-He is the author and illustrator of several books for children, including The Chronicles of Kendra Kandlestar, and has also illustrated several picture books for other authors.
-He was also the official illustrator for the BC Library Association's 2016 Summer reading club.
+He is the author and illustrator of several books for children, including The Chronicles of Kendra Kandlestar and his latest book, The Secret of Zoone, is coming out in 2019 with HarperCollins.